peaceofsiesie/DSC450-DatabaseForAnalytics/README.md

   + Using Different Operators such as Like, Alter, Update and ect
 - Functional Dependencies Axiom, De-Normalization and Normalization
 - Validation of functional dependency being violated
-- produce SQL views through python
+- Produce SQL views through python